Meet The Show Presenters

 Ben Wilkes - Victory Broadcasts

-Here we are. all these years later, thoroughly enjoying the research behind each show, the presenting and listening to 1940sradio.com every day.
-A big thank you to Dave and Rory for letting me join this excellent band of presenters bringing unique shows every week and great music 24 hours a day.
+Here we are, all these years later, thoroughly enjoying the research behind each show, as well as presenting and listening to 1940sradio.com every day.
+A big thank you to Dave and Rory for allowing me to join this excellent band of presenters, who bring unique shows every week and great music 24 hours a day.
 It is indeed, in the words of Charles Trenet, "Formidable"

 Dave Dawes - Lord Dawes Special